ibm-cloud-docs/openwhisk/ts_index.md

 With {{site.data.keyword.cloud_notm}} service endpoints, you can connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network.
 However, the only integration that supports private endpoints with {{site.data.keyword.openwhisk}} is {{site.data.keyword.cos_full_notm}}.
 For more information, see [Object storage](/docs/openwhisk?topic=openwhisk-pkg_obstorage).

 For all other actions, you cannot set private endpoints from within your action code.
 To connect to services such as a database service, you must use public endpoints.

-## Getting help and support
-{: #gettinghelp}

-Still having issues with your function?
-{: shortdesc}

--   To see whether {{site.data.keyword.cloud_notm}} is available, [check the {{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status?selected=status){: external}.
--   Review the forums to see whether other users ran into the same issue.
-When you use the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.
-    -   If you have technical questions about developing functions with {{site.data.keyword.openwhisk}}, post your question on [Stack Overflow ](https://stackoverflow.com/questions/tagged/ibm-cloud-functions){: external} and tag your question with `ibm-cloud-functions`.
--   See [Getting help](/docs/get-support) for more details about using the forums.
--   Contact IBM Support by opening a case.
-To learn about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support).
-When you report an issue, include your activation ID.
-To get an activation ID, run `ibmcloud fn activation list`.
-{: tip}